 Other notable factors that can affect a car accident settlement include:

-• Lost wages and future earnings
+- Lost wages and future earnings

-• Liability and comparative fault
+- Liability and comparative fault

-• Insurance coverage limits
+- Insurance coverage limits

-• Property damage
+- Property damage

 Every case is different and settlement outcomes will be based on how these elements come together.

-What you do in moments following after a car accident can carry heavy weight throughout the legal process.
+What you do in moments after a car accident can carry heavy weight throughout the legal process.
 We often notice situations where small decisions, like delaying care or having inadequate information, end up affecting how a claim is handled.
 To avoid facing any pitfalls, we encourage the following:

-• Contact local law enforcement: If injuries or damages are present at the accident scene, you should contact your local law enforcement for immediate assistance.
+- Contact local law enforcement: If injuries or damages are present at the accident scene, you should contact your local law enforcement for immediate assistance.

-• Seek medical attention: You should seek medical attention as soon as possible, even if you think you sustained minor injuries.
+- Seek medical attention: You should seek medical attention as soon as possible, even if you think you sustained minor injuries.
 A medical professional can evaluate the wounded area and determine whether you require long-term care.
 Records will be saved and can be used if you plan on pursuing a claim.

-• Exchange information: Try to share contact, vehicle, and insurance information with all parties involved.
+- Exchange information: Try to share contact, vehicle, and insurance information with all parties involved.

-How Is Liability Proven in a Phoenix Car Accident Case?
+Proving Liability in Phoenix Car Accident Cases

 In most car accident cases, liability will come down to whether another party’s conduct contributed to unreasonable risks and led to a collision that resulted in harm.
 This includes proving the elements of negligence:

-• The defendant had a duty of care
+- The defendant had a duty of care

-• The defendant failed to meet their legal duties
+- The defendant failed to meet their legal duties

-• There is a link between that conduct and the accident itself
+- There is a link between that conduct and the accident itself

-• You suffered actual losses from the incident
+- You suffered actual losses from the incident

-Since Phoenix follows pure comparative negligence law, all parties will be assessed according to percentage of fault.
 If you contributed to the incident, you may still be entitled to recover compensation.
 However, it will be reduced based on the extent of recklessness you engaged in.
 So, if total damages are $100,000 and you were 20 percent at fault, you will be given an estimate of $80,000.

 What Is Arizona’s Legal Deadline for Car Accident Claims?